JesseGauntlet/zenny/docs/HLD.md

 1. **Customer Action**
    - A customer visits the Customer Portal or sends an email to support.
-   - If via Portal/Widget, they fill out a “New Ticket” form.
+   - If via Portal/Widget, they fill out a "New Ticket" form.

 2. **API Request**
-   - The request hits `POST /tickets` with the customer’s details and issue description.
+   - The request hits `POST /tickets` with the customer's details and issue description.
    - The API layer authenticates (if required) and validates the request.

 3. **Database Operations**
    - A new record is created in the `tickets` table.
-   - Audit log entry is created (e.g., “Ticket Created”).
+   - Audit log entry is created (e.g., "Ticket Created").
    - If there are rules for auto-tagging or auto-assignment (e.g., AI or rule-based), those are invoked here.

 4. **Queue & Notification**
    - The system checks for assignment rules (by priority, skill, load-balancing).
-   - If assigned, an “assignment” message is added to the ticket or triggers a Slack/email notification to the assigned agent.
+   - If assigned, an "assignment" message is added to the ticket or triggers a Slack/email notification to the assigned agent.

 5. **Employee Interface**
    - The assigned agent sees the new ticket in their queue.